move-coop/parsons/html/_sources/index.rst.txt

 License and Usage
 =================
-Usage of Parsons is governed by the `TMC Parsons License <https://github.com/move-coop/parsons/blob/master/LICENSE.md>`_, a modified Apache License with author attribution statement.
+Usage of Parsons is governed by a `modified Apache License with author attribution statement <https://github.com/move-coop/parsons/blob/master/LICENSE.md>`_.

 Design Goals
 ============